05 Oct 2017

-When we ask potential clients why someone should work there we often hear “we have a great culture”.
-They follow that up with “our company is a great place to work”.
+When we ask potential clients why someone should work there, we often hear “we have a great culture.”
+They follow that up with “our company is a great place to work.”
 Guess what?
 EVERYONE says this.
 Rule #1 in telling your story is to avoid making generic, cliche claims about your company that you can’t back up with tangible examples.
-This leads us to what actually works.
+So let’s look at what works.

 Two things sell, facts and stories.
 We’ll start with facts.
 The best facts are the ones that have been validated by an external source.
 This is known as external proof.
 A perfect example is winning a “Best Company to Work For” award.
 External awards are pure gold.
-Now when you say that you “have a great culture” that award validates your claim.
+They validate your claim that you “have a great culture.”
 Strong Glassdoor ratings are another powerful example of external proof.
 We blogged on How to fix your Glassdoor ratings last month.
 Of course, not every company has examples of external proof.

 The other category of facts that sell we call credible facts.
 These are facts that aren’t backed by an external source but are believable.
 Examples are specific company growth figures and the exact earnings of your sales force.
 “Our sales reps earn six figures” isn’t credible.
 “In 2016, our average sales rep earned $107,582” is credible.
 External proof and credible facts work brilliantly in both the attraction and interview phases.

 This brings us to stories.
 The right story can be even more powerful than facts.
 Here’s an example.
 “You remind me of Susan.
-Like you, Susan came from the payroll industry and had about 4 years of sales experience.
-We hired her in 2012 and she’s doing amazingly well.
-I promoted her to a senior sales role in 2015 and she just got promoted to National Accounts in January.
-I’d be happy to get you on the phone with her if you’d like to talk her about working here.”
+Like you, Susan came from the payroll industry and had about four years of sales experience.
+We hired her in 2012, and she’s doing amazingly well.
+I promoted her to a senior sales role in 2015, and she just got promoted to National Accounts in January.
+I’d be happy to get you on the phone with her if you’d like to talk to her about working here.”

 Those who tell the stories, rule society